48 Comments

 author

-No, sorry, I draw at the line at anxiety about misgendering animals.
+No, sorry, I draw the line at anxiety about misgendering animals.
 An animal I've not been formally introduced to is an "it."

 Expand full comment